Excel is the Middle Ages

 Ask us at

-At Axxun, we use Monday which is, from our point of view, one of the best thought out solutions we've seen.
-We love it for its intelligent interface and its outstanding versatility; we manage all our processes and workflows in it.
+At Axxun, we use Monday which, from our point of view, is one of the best thought-out solutions we've seen.
+We love it for its intelligent interface and outstanding versatility; we use it to manage all our processes and workflows.

 A wall, post-its and a daily standup meeting is one of the best project management systems.
 The only condition is that the stakeholders are co-located.